 There is a fine line of difference between ghee and clarified butter.
 Ghee is one step further refined and caramelized version of clarified butter.
-You need to slow cook grass-fed butter to get pure cow ghee.
-While clarified butter is mostly of yellow-golden color, ghee is a little overcooked clarified butter and offers a slightly brownish rather caramelized color.
+You have to slow cook grass-fed butter to get pure cow ghee.

-Clarified butter can be semi-liquid but homemade ghee can be either creamy or semi-liquid depending on the temperature of the room.
+Clarified butter is mostly of semi-liquid texture.
+But homemade ghee can be either creamy or semi-liquid depending on the temperature of the room.
 It is prepared from homemade butter of unsalted category.

 How to preserve homemade ghee?

 If you want to learn how to make ghee at home, you should know the preservation method too.
 Ideally, you can store homemade ghee in a glass jar.
 You should store it away from heat, light, and moisture exposure.